 - 1. From the Alpha drop down menu, select the port you want to enable VOX. - 2.
 Click Edit.

-3. Click the VOX tab.

-The VOX window appears.

-4. Select Enable VOX.

-VOX is enabled on the port.

-- 5. Using the VOX Threshold up and down arrows, set the VOX Threshold. - 6.
+The Keypanel/Port Configuration window appears. - 3.
+Click the VOX tab.
+The VOX window appears. - 4.
+Select Enable VOX.
+VOX is enabled on the port. - 5.
+Using the VOX Threshold up and down arrows, set the VOX Threshold. - 6.
 Using the Hold Time up/down arrows, set the Hold Time for the port to stay active before shutting off.
 Once VOX is enabled, you see the VOX icon on the Keypanels/Ports window.